chauff/cse1500-web-transcripts/_lectures/node2.md

 ## Routing

 Routing is the mechanism by which requests are routed to the code that handles them.
-The routes are specified by a URL and HTTP method (most often `GET` or `POST`).
-You have employed routes already - every time you wrote `app.get()` you specified a so-called **route handler** and wrote code that should be executed when that route (or URL) is called.
+The routes are [specified by a URL and HTTP method](https://expressjs.com/en/api.html#app.METHOD) (most often `GET` or `POST`).
+You have employed routes already - every time you wrote `app.get()` you specified a so-called **route handler** for HTTP method GET and wrote code that should be executed when that route (or URL) is called.

 This routing paradigm is a significant departure from the past, where **file-based** routing was commonly employed.
 In file-based routing, we access files on the server by their actual name, e.g. if you have a web application with your contact details, you typically would write those details in a file `contact.html` and a client would access that information through a URL that ends in `contact.html`.
 Modern web applications are not based on file-based routing, as is evident by the fact URLs these days do not contain file endings (such as `.html` or `.asp`) anymore.